Detention of Nissan's Ghosn extended through Dec. 20

-TOKYO (AP) — A Tokyo court ruled Tuesday that Nissan Motor Co.'s former chairman, Carlos Ghosn, and another executive, both arrested Nov.
-19, can remain in custody through Dec.
-20. Their detention could continue for months more under the Japanese legal system.
+TOKYO (AP) — A Tokyo court ruled Tuesday that Nissan Motor Co.'s former chairman, Carlos Ghosn, and another executive will remain in custody through Dec.
+20, more than a month after their arrest.
+Their detention could continue for months more under the Japanese legal system.

 Ghosn's lawyer filed a protest with the court against the prolonged detention, the Tokyo District Court said.

-The court decision comes a day after Ghosn, executive Greg Kelly and Nissan Motor were charged with violating financial laws by underreporting Ghosn's pay by about 5 billion yen ($44 million) in 2011-2015.
+The court decision comes a day after Ghosn, fellow Nissan executive Greg Kelly and Nissan Motor were charged with violating financial laws by underreporting Ghosn's pay by about 5 billion yen ($44 million) in 2011-2015.
+They were arrested on Nov.
+19 and are being held at a Tokyo detention center.

-The extended detention is for investigation of additional allegations prosecutors issued Monday against Ghosn and Kelly of underreporting another 4 billion yen ($36 million) in 2016-2018.
+The extension of their detention is to allow time for investigation into additional allegations prosecutors issued Monday, against Ghosn and Kelly, of underreporting another 4 billion yen ($36 million) in 2016-2018.

-The arrest of an industry icon admired in Japan and around the world stunned many and has raised concerns over the Japanese automaker and the future of its alliance with Renault SA of France.
+The arrest of the man credited with saving Nissan when it was on the verge of bankruptcy two decades ago has stunned many and has raised concerns over the Japanese automaker and the future of its alliance with Renault SA of France.

 No trial date has been set, as is routine in Japan.
-Prosecutors can add more allegations to extend detention, and it remains unclear when Ghosn and Kelly will be released.
+Prosecutors can add more allegations to extend detention, and it remains unclear when Ghosn and Kelly might be released.

 The U.S. lawyer for Kelly, Aubrey Harwell, has said his client insists he is innocent and that Nissan insiders and outside experts had advised him that their financial reporting was proper.

 Nissan, as a legal entity, was also charged Monday.
 Nissan is not under supervision or being monitored, although it is cooperating with the prosecutors' investigation, according to company spokesman Nicholas Maxfield.
-Nissan said in a statement that it takes the indictment "extremely seriously" and promised to strengthen governance.
+Nissan said in a statement that it takes the indictment "extremely seriously."
+It promised to strengthen its governance.

 Yuri Kageyama is on Twitter at https://twitter.com/yurikageyama